latex3/tagging-project/documentation/wtpdf/small-example.md

 ## A small demonstration file

 This page allows you to create a demonstration PDF from LaTeX.
-To generate Tagged PDF on your own system you’ll need a recent distribution.
+To generate Tagged PDF on your own system you’ll need a recent LaTeX distribution.

 To enable standards-conforming Tagged PDF output, simply add at the